tutors-sdk/tutors-reference-manual/course.md

 # Tutors Reference Manual

-A reference manual for tutors course creators
+A reference manual for tutors course creators.